-No advertisement that refers to multiple-purchase may imply that those purchases are for anything other than shared consumption.
-Advertisements should not suggest an unreasonable amount of alcohol for any individual's consumption on any single drinking occasion.
+If they feature No advertisement that refers to multiple-purchase promotions, advertisements must not may imply that those purchases are for anything other than shared consumption. and Advertisements should not suggest an unreasonable amount of alcohol for any individual's consumption on any single drinking occasion.

-In considering what would constitute an excessive amount of alcohol, please apply the Department of Health's Recommended Daily Amounts of alcohol.
+In considering what would constitute an excessive amount of alcohol, please bear in mind apply the Department of Health's Recommended Daily Amounts of alcohol.